 NYSE rules require that listed companies have an audit committee that (i) comprises a minimum of three independent directors who are all financially literate, (ii) meets the SEC rules regarding audit committees for listed companies, (iii) has at least one member who has accounting or financial management expertise and (iv) is governed by a written charter addressing the committee's required purpose and detailing its required responsibilities.
 However, as a foreign private issuer, we only need to comply with the requirement that our audit committee meet the SEC rules regarding audit committees for listed companies to the extent compatible with Brazilian corporate law.
 Our statutory audit committee provides assistance to our board of directors on matters involving accounting, internal controls, financial reporting and compliance.
-Our statutory audit committee recommends the appointment of our independent auditors to our board of directors and reviews the compensation of our independent auditors and legal compliance controls.
+Our statutory audit committee recommends the appointment of our independent auditors to our board of directors and reviews the compensation of our independent auditors and helps oversee their activities.
+It also evaluates the effectiveness of our internal financial and legal compliance controls.